-The Chancellor, through his/her delegated administrative officers, shall decide on the size and appearance of parking signage located on campus.
-It is a violation of this Ordinance for any person to deface, damage, tamper with, break, destroy, impair the usefulness of, remove, relocate, steal, or possess any traffic or parking sign erected by the University Department of Public SafetyTransportation and Parking.
+The Chancellor, through his/her delegated administrative officers, shall decide on the size and appearance of parking signage located on campusCampus.
+It is a violation of this Ordinance for any person to deface, damage, tamper with, break, destroy, impair the usefulness of, remove, relocate, steal, or possess any traffic or parking sign erected by the Department of Transportation and Parking.
 Possession of any such sign shall be prima facie evidence of the violation of this section.
 Conviction for violation of this section may result in criminal prosecution, a fine, suspension, or expulsion from the University.